jjcarrier/jjcarrier/README.md

   * RTOS: FreeRTOS, Zephyr RTOS, ThreadX
   * Primarily written in Embedded-C/C++ with an equal mix of bare-metal and RTOS.
 * PowerShell automations to improve development workflows.
 * CLI tools written in C#/PowerShell.
+I have a great appreciation for good tools, physical and digital.
 * GUI applications (for client-side control of embedded devices) using C# WPF.
 * Occassional explorations into FPGAs